The Craft Scotland Prize at the Visual Arts Scotland's annual open-submission exhibition has run since 2016. Explore the selected work.

 EH2 2EL Map Directions

-The winner artist/maker is awarded £500 by Craft Scotland, the award is open to any participating artist/maker working in a craft discipline that Craft Scotland support.
+The selected artist/maker is awarded £500 by Craft Scotland, the award is open to any participating artist/maker working in a craft discipline that Craft Scotland support.

 Visual Arts Scotland's annual exhibition offers the opportunity for visitors to see the diversity of contemporary and applied art being created today.
 Artists, designers and makers working in all disciplines can test, showcase and engage with wider audiences at one of Scotland’s iconic exhibiting venues, The Royal Scottish Academy (RSA) on the Mound in Edinburgh.

-The Craft Scotland Prize runs alongside Craft Scotland celebrates... showcase as part of Craft Scotland and Visual Arts Scotland’s ongoing partnership.
-This media-specific series is dedicated to exploring contemporary material practices and the creative energy that makers bring to different mediums.
+The Craft Scotland Prize initially ran alongside Craft Scotland celebrates... showcase as part of Craft Scotland and Visual Arts Scotland’s ongoing partnership.
+This media-specific series was dedicated to exploring contemporary material practices and the creative energy that makers bring to different mediums.